Shirley Knot the Siren

 Weather wise it’s such a lovely (gas’n) day.

-You just say the word and we’ll beat those gulls down to old Peggy Cove Bay.
+You just say the word and we’ll beat those gulls down to old Scarborough Bay.

 It’s perfect for a swimming Hen (stag) do they say.